Answers to the Frequently Asked Questions

 Osher Lifelong Learning Institute (OLLI) at University California, Irvine (UCI) is a dynamic group of seasoned adults–both retired and semi-retired–who enjoy literature, history, science, the arts and travel.
 OLLI at UCI members are intellectually curious, interested in discovering new facts, sharing ideas, and building a social connection with other like-minded individuals of their community.
 For more information, contact OLLI at 949-451-1403.

 What recreational programs does Senior Services offer?

 Senior Services offers a variety of recreation programs, including games, fitness, personal enrichment, and more.
-For a complete list, visit our website at irvinesenior.org.
+For a complete list, visit the Activities webpage.

 Where can I find referrals, consultations, resources or information?

-- Online: irvinequickreg.org / You’ll Need: Clients IDs, Family Pin, and Credit Card
+- Online: irvinequickreg.org.
+You’ll need Clients IDs, Family Pin and credit card information.

 Do you offer scholarships to help pay for programs?